on this page, you'll find handy solutions to restore deleted files on Windows 10 and stop Windows 10 from deleting files without asking.

 Step 4.
-Locate and right-click on the large-sized, major updates that you’ve recently downloaded, and select "Uninstall".
+Locate and right-click on the large-sized, significant updates you've recently downloaded, and select "Uninstall".

 Step 5.
 When the uninstall process completes, reboot your PC.

-PS: If you want to install the latest Windows 10 update, you can refer to Microsoft Windows 10 update official website to download Windows 10 ISO and install it on your PC then.
+PS: If you want to install the latest Windows 10 update, you can refer to Microsoft Windows 10 update official website to download Windows 10 ISO and install it on your PC.